2Now when John heard in the prison the works of the Christ, he sent by his disciples

 16“But to what will I compare this generation?
 It is like children sitting in the marketplaces, who call to their fellows

-17and say, ‘We piped to you, and you did not dance.
-We sang a dirge, and you did not mourn.’
+17and say, ‘We played the flute for you but you did not dance.
+We sang a dirge, but you did not mourn.’

 18For John came neither eating nor drinking, and they say, ‘He has a demon.’